If you’ve ever thought, “I don’t need a doula! I have a partner(s),” this post is for you!

 Why your partner is not your doula, even if they are great at supporting you

 Your partner is experiencing a big transition, and they need support, too!

 A birthing person has a big job to do — bringing a new life into the world is no small or easy task!
 It will likely alter your body, mind, and identity for the rest of your life.
 Partners that accompany a birthing person along this journey are also transformed.
 If they are parenting with you, they now have new routines and challenges and joys in their life.
 They might feel new emotional dimensions in your relationship, and their feelings might be all over the place!

-Because we know what a transformational experience birth can be for new parents, we protect this space and honor those feelings along your journey.
-We come alongside you and your partner to calm your anxieties, delight in your joys, and ease your frustrations.
-The physical support of a doula is important for partners, too — we keep partners nourished, hydrated, rested (as best as possible!), and cared for so they can keep their attention on the person in labor.
-Doulas know the bigger picture of birth and new parenthood, and we expertly oversee your path in all its uniqueness.
+Because I know what a transformational experience birth can be for new parents, I protect this space and honor those feelings along your journey.
+I come alongside you and your partner to calm your anxieties, delight in your joys, and ease your frustrations.
+The physical support of a doula is important for partners, too — I keep partners nourished, hydrated, rested (as best as possible!), and cared for so they can keep their attention on the person in labor.
+Doulas know the bigger picture of birth and new parenthood, and expertly oversee your path in all its uniqueness.

-Sidenote: as an added bonus, Sierra is well-versed on the complexities of becoming parents for the first time, as her dissertation research was on that very process.
-This is what drives her passion for supporting new families.
-If you have an interest in reading her academic work, just ask!
+Sidenote: as an added bonus, I am well-versed on the complexities of becoming parents for the first time, as my dissertation research was on that very process.
+This is what drives my passion for supporting new families.
+If you have an interest in reading my academic work, just ask!

 Your partner likely has limited experience with your birth location and birth in general